Community Interpreting Award Level 1

 - Exploring the public and voluntary sectors and how they support community needs

 Assessment: this qualification is made up of 3 units which are assessed through assignments.
-Students will need to put together a portfolio of evidence.
+You will need to put together a portfolio of evidence.